paezha/Reproductive-Rate-and-Density-US-Reanalyzed/README.md

 Antonio Páez (McMaster University)

-Paper submitted to *PLoS ONE*
+Paper submitted to *Science of the Total Environment*

 ## Abstract

 The emergence of the novel SARS-CoV-2 coronavirus and the global COVID-19 pandemic has led to explosive growth in scientific research.
-Given the high stakes of the situation, it is essential that scientific activites, on which good policy depends, are as transparent and reproducible as possible.
+Given the high stakes of the situation, it is essential that scientific activities, on which good policy depends, are as transparent and reproducible as possible.
 Reproducibility is key for the efficient operation of the self-correction mechanisms of science, which work to weed out errors and refine our understanding of social and physical